natanimn/Telebof/README.md

 ```

 ### State Filter
-There is another special filter to make conversations with a bot called `state filter`.
+There is another special filter to make conversations with bot called `state filter`.
 ```java
 bot.onMessage(filter -> filter.commands("start"), (context, message) -> {
     context.sendMessage("What is your name?").exec();